Skip to main content

 #10.
 Grey Muzzle Organization — Raleigh, North Carolina

-The Grey Muzzle Organization, the largest nonprofit in the nation dedicated to senior dog welfare, provides funding to support programs that enhance the quality of life for dogs during their golden years.
+The Grey Muzzle Organization is the largest nonprofit in the nation dedicated to senior dog welfare, providing funding to support programs that enhance the quality of life for dogs during their golden years.

-Since its inception in 2008, the organization has provided more than $4.6 million to grantees encompassing a range of services to aid senior dogs.
-This includes providing crucial medical and dental care, financing for foster care and adoption initiatives, and resources to families undergoing financial hardship, preventing them from surrendering their beloved pets.
+Since starting in 2008, they’ve given over $4.6 million to programs that help senior dogs.
+This includes providing crucial medical and dental care, financing for foster care and adoption initiatives, and resources to families undergoing financial hardship, so they don’t have to surrender their beloved pets.

 #9.
 Puppies Behind Bars — New York City